MooersLab/manuscriptInOrg/README.md

 - Helvetica font.
 - Page numbers in the upper right-hand corner.
 - No page number on the first page.
-- The LaTeX header is in a drawer so you do not have to look at it when working in Emacs.
+- The LaTeX preamble is in a drawer so you do not have to look at it when working in Emacs.
 - Comments are now in GUIDANCE drawers that can be closed with `Shift-TAB` in org-mode to reduce clutter.
 The contents of these drawers are not printed on export to PDF.
+You may want to delete them after duplicating the template.
-- Running tiles to ease tracking printed copies.
+- Running title eases handling printed versions when traveling with several manuscripts that are being edited in parallel.
+The left side has the first and last author.
+The center has a running title (you set this in the preamble).
+The right side has a page number in 1/N format.

 ## Installation

 1. Git clone the repo `git clone https://github.com/MooersLab/manuscriptInOrg.git`.
 2. Copy main.org to your project folder.
-3. Load main.org file in Emacs via the File pulldown menu or `C-x C-f`.
+3. Load `main.org` file in Emacs via the File pulldown menu or `C-x C-f`.
 4. Edit the file to customize to your manuscript.
-5. Edit the paths to your global.bib file and your image files.
+5. Edit the paths to your `global.bib` file and your image files.
 6. Enter `C-c C-e l o` to compile and open the resulting PDF in your default PDF viewer.

 Compiling takes several seconds on a 2018 MacBook Pro with 32 GB of RAM.